ntamas/plfit/test/README.rst

   turn obtained the dataset from original experimental data by [WhiteEtAl1986]_.

+* The data file ``condmat2005-degree.dat`` contains the 2005 update of the collaboration network of scientists posting preprints on the condensed matter archive at www.arxiv.org.
+The network is weighted, with weights assigned as described in [Newman2001a]_.
+The data should be cited as an updated version of the dataset used in [Newman2001b]_.
+The network is undirected and we assume it has no self-loops nor multiple edges.
+The degree sequence reflects these assumptions.

+..
+[Newman2001a]
+   M. E. J. Newman.
+Scientific collaboration networks: I. Network construction and fundamental results. *Physical Review E*, 64(1):016131, 2001, doi:10.1103/PhysRevE.64.016131.

+..
+[Newman2001b]
+   M. E. J. Newman.
+The structure of scientific collaboration networks. *Proceedings of the National Academy of Sciences USA*, 98(2):404--409, 2001, doi:10.1073/pnas.98.2.404.

 ..
 [WattsStrogatz1998]
    Duncan J. Watts and Steven H. Strogatz.
 Collective dynamics of